Analytical FFN-to-MoE Restructuring via Activation Pattern Analysis: Introduction

-To overcome this bottleneck, we propose \textbf{CMoE}, a framework to efficiently \emph{convert} dense LLMs into MoE architectures \emph{without requiring any training}.
-The conversion process leverages the existing knowledge within the dense model's FFN and completes in under five minutes on a single GPU.
-CMoE first analyzes neuron activation patterns across a small calibration dataset to distinguish frequently active neurons (grouped into \emph{shared} experts) from sparsely active ones (grouped into \emph{routed} experts).
-Routed experts are formed by clustering neurons using a balanced assignment algorithm \cite{jonker1988shortest} to maintain activation coherence.
-Crucially, CMoE then constructs a differentiable routing mechanism \emph{analytically} from activation statistics, bypassing the need for router training and enabling immediate use or subsequent lightweight fine-tuning.
+To overcome these limitations, we propose an analytical post-training framework that improves the performance-cost trade-off for LLM acceleration.
+The framework restructures FFNs through a rapid, analytical process using only a tiny calibration dataset.
+It operates by analyzing neuron activation patterns to distinguish frequently active neurons (grouped into `shared' experts) from sparsely active ones.
+The sparsely active neurons are then clustered into specialized `routed' experts using a balanced assignment algorithm \cite{jonker1988shortest}.
+This restructuring is broadly applicable: it can transform a dense model's single, large FFN into a sparse MoE architecture, or it can be applied recursively to the individual experts of an existing MoE model to induce a finer-grained hierarchical sparsity.
+The framework constructs a router analytically from activation statistics, bypassing the need for expensive router training and enabling rapid deployment with a training-free baseline or optional lightweight fine-tuning.

-Our contributions are: \begin{itemize} \item \textbf{Training-free conversion.} CMoE rapidly restructures dense FFNs into shared and routed experts using activation analysis and balanced assignment, requiring only minutes and no gradient updates.
-In practical implementation, it is found that with an activation ratio of 75\%, it achieves remarkable results, delivering lossless precision in terms of perplexity while still maintaining a 5\% acceleration. \item \textbf{Analytical, differentiable router.} The router is initialized directly from activation statistics, providing immediate functionality and a strong starting point for optional fine-tuning. \item \textbf{Controllable performance-efficiency trade-off.} CMoE allows adjusting the expert activation ratio.
-Experiments show a spectrum from \(1.5\times\) latency reduction (at 25\% activation) to near-dense perplexity (at 75\% activation).
-Minimal fine-tuning (1 hour, 2k samples) recovers >76\% of dense model downstream accuracy. \end{itemize} CMoE’s combination of speed, flexibility, and training-free nature presents a compelling solution for researchers and practitioners requiring efficient, low-overhead deployment of LLMs.